ibm-cloud-docs/vmwaresolutions/services/standalone_deletingserviceinstances.md

 {:external: target="_blank" .external}

-# Deleting on-premises VMware HCX on IBM Cloud instances
+# Deleting on-premises VMware HCX instances
 {: #standalone_deletingserviceinstances}

-Use this procedure to delete the on-premises HCX on {{site.data.keyword.cloud}} instances that you ordered for on-premises use.
+Use this procedure to delete the on-premises HCX instances that you ordered for on-premises use.

 ## Before you begin
 {: #standalone_deletingserviceinstances-reqs}

-Ensure that you reviewed all the considerations in [Considerations when deleting on-premises HCX on {{site.data.keyword.cloud_notm}} instances](/docs/services/vmwaresolutions/services?topic=vmware-solutions-standalone_considerations).
+Ensure that you reviewed all the considerations in [Considerations when deleting on-premises HCX instances](/docs/services/vmwaresolutions/services?topic=vmware-solutions-standalone_considerations).

-## Procedure to delete on-premises VMware HCX on IBM Cloud instances
+## Procedure to delete on-premises VMware HCX instances
 {: #standalone_deletingserviceinstances-procedure}

 1. Click **Resources** from the left navigation pane.